What is an appraisal and how can it affect your home loan?

 What is an appraisal?

 When purchasing a home and applying for a mortgage, one of the first steps the lender will do is order an appraisal.
-The house will need to be evaluated by an independent, unbiased professional appraiser in order to estimate the home’s current market value.
+The house will need to be evaluated by an independent, unbiased professional appraiser to estimate the home’s current market value.
 A home appraisal is an expert’s opinion of the value of a given property.

-What is an appraisal based on?
+How is an appraisal based?

 What if the appraisal is lower than the sale price?